 biopics, media stories and musicals

-If you thought the summer movie season was a bit disappointing, the September through November offerings will make it up to you.
-Promising drama, suspense, intrigue and some feel-good, here are 10 movies that should be worth the price of admission.
+If you thought the summer movie season was a bit disappointing, the autumn offerings will make it up to you.
+Promising drama, suspense, intrigue and some feel-good, here are 10 movies that are thought to be worth the price of admission.

 Donna Tarttt’s novel was a bestseller and a flashpoint in a heated cultural divide after it came out in 2013.
 Director John Crowley took on the demanding task of condensing this beloved 800-page novel into two-plus hours.
 Ansel Elgort stars as Theo, whose mother was killed by a bomb at the Metropolitan Museum of Art; Nicole Kidman, Sarah Paulson and Finn Wolfhard (of Stranger Things) play significant roles.

 In 2015, New York Magazine published a sort of Robin Hood story seemingly made for the 21st-century big screen: the tale of a group of strippers who banded together to rob Wall Street millionaires of their gobs of money.
 Constance Wu and Jennifer Lopez star in this adaptation, which also features Julia Stiles, Keke Palmer, Lili Reinhart, Lizzo and Cardi B — a former stripper herself.

 The British PBS series that dominated the Emmys is making a jump to the movies and coming for an Oscar.
 In one of the most grandiose TV to movie transitions ever, Downton Abbey is attempting to button up its period drama status with one final movie.
 The ongoing saga of the Crawley family continues, with Maggie Smith and all returning for the last hurrah.
 It seems that every awards season has one British juggernaut film, but none in recent memory have come with the built in fan base of Downton.